md2moore/todolist/README.md

 These same steps above are outlined in the readme section in the github for the [yo angular generator](https://github.com/yeoman/generator-angular) scaffolding tool used to build the angular web app.

+The instructions above outline how to install all the dependencies for the web portion.
+For the .Net server the only thing you must do is  install .NET core.

 ## Running the To Do List Application

-First you must start the server by entering this command in the apps root directory in the nodejs command prompt: "node backend.js".
+First you must start the server.
+I have been running "dotnet publish todolist-backend" in the todolist-backend folder with the root TodoList folder of the project.
+Then after that running the following command to start the WebApi: "dotnet [path to dll file]".
+Replace [path to dll file] with the path to the dll file that has been create with the previous publish command.

-Then you can run "grunt serve" in the same directory in another window.
+Then after the server is started you can run "grunt serve" in the nodejs command prompt from within the TodoList main directory.